elastic/elastic-integration-corpus-generator-tool/README.md

 #### Config entries definition
 The config file is a yaml file consisting of an array of config entry.
-For each config entry the following fileds are available
+For each config entry the following fields are available
 - `name` *mandatory*: dotted path field
 - `fuzziness` *optional (`long` and `double` type only)*: delta from the previous generated value for the same field
 - `range` *optional (`long` and `double` type only)*: value will be generated between 0 and range